 Of course, nobody admits it.
 But we may have been rewired to believe this.
 How?

 While growing up, many of us are taught to believe that wanting money is materialistic and shallow, and we begin to act out of that mindset.
-Example, you might hear your parents talk about the neighbor: yes, she has a lot of money but no brains.”
+For example, you might hear your parents talk about the neighbor: yes, she has a lot of money but no brains.”

 Or finding yourself repeatedly hearing beliefs like: “money can’t buy love“, “money doesn’t buy happiness“, etc.